 A stricter criterion of comparability may be applied for a course to fulfill a general graduation requirement or a requirement for a major.
-Augustana does not accept coursework that is considered remedial in nature, such as college algebra.
+Augustana does not accept coursework that is considered remedial in nature.

 Students may not pick and choose which courses are applied to their record.
-If transfer coursework was taken after initial enrollment with the college students are required to petition every course on their trasnscript for transfer before any work will be applied to the record.
+If transfer coursework was taken after initial enrollment with the college students are required to petition every course on their transcript for transfer before any work will be applied to the record.
 Augustana students who wish to inquire about transferring credits to Augustana after initial enrollment should complete the petition to transfer credit form.
 NOTE!
 The process to petition transfer coursework can take a week or more to process depending on the response time of the advisor and/or department chair (and during times when the college is closed), so students need to plan ahead and request approval many weeks before their coursework begins.
 Students may not transfer coursework if they have previously taken the courses at Augustana.
 See Course Repeat and Replacement and Advanced Standing for the policies and how to request a repeat of an Augustana course.

 Following completion of the pre-approved course, students should arrange to have the official transcripts sent directly to Augustana from the other institution by mail or by official e-delivery.
 Augustana does not accept hand-delivered transcripts at any time, including those sealed in an envelope.
 Please see the transcripts page for more information.